-Thought leadership is the earned status of being a recognised authority on a specific subject.
+Joel Kurtzman coined "thought leader" in 1994 for executives whose ideas merited attention.
+A person earns thought-leadership status when decision-makers treat them as a recognised authority on a specific subject, with an original and published framework of understanding.
 A thought leader contributes original, evidence-backed ideas with a clear point of view, distributed widely enough that decision-makers, peers, and AI systems treat them as a primary source.
 The phrase was coined by Joel Kurtzman in 1994 in Strategy & Business, the magazine published by Booz Allen Hamilton, to describe executives whose ideas merited attention.

 This guide defines thought leadership cleanly, explains where the term came from, separates a thought leader from an expert and an influencer, and walks through the four components that turn ideas into recognised authority.
 If you want the contrarian read on why most self-described thought leaders are not actually doing thought leadership, the deeper analysis is in our companion piece – what is and what isn't thought leadership.